Allies of World War II: History

-History

 On 8 December 1941, following the attack on Pearl Harbor, the United States Congress declared war on Japan at the request of President Franklin D. Roosevelt.
 This was followed by Germany and Italy declaring war on the United States on 11 December, bringing the country into the European theatre.

 The United States led Allied forces in the Pacific theatre against Japanese forces from 1941 to 1945.
 From 1943 to 1945, the United States also led and coordinated the Western Allies' war effort in Europe under the leadership of General Dwight D. Eisenhower.

 The surprise attack on Pearl Harbor followed by Japan's swift attacks on Allied locations throughout the Pacific, resulted in major United States losses in the first several months in the war, including losing control of the Philippines, Guam, Wake Island and several Aleutian islands including Attu and Kiska to Japanese forces.
 American naval forces attained some early successes against Japan.
 One was the bombing of Japanese industrial centres in the Doolittle Raid.
 Another was repelling a Japanese invasion of Port Moresby in New Guinea during the Battle of the Coral Sea.

 A major turning point in the Pacific War was the Battle of Midway where American naval forces were outnumbered by Japanese forces that had been sent to Midway to draw out and destroy American aircraft carriers in the Pacific and seize control of Midway that would place Japanese forces in proximity to Hawaii.
 However American forces managed to sink four of Japan's six large aircraft carriers that had initiated the attack on Pearl Harbor along with other attacks on Allied forces.
 Afterwards, the United States began an offensive against Japanese-captured positions.
 The Guadalcanal Campaign from 1942 to 1943 was a major contention point where Allied and Japanese forces struggled to gain control of Guadalcanal.